sowcow/blog/content/posts/the-wages-of-fear.md

 - One question to AI and this good reference comes out: de leurs épées, ils forgeront des socs.

 Second half-watch worked well.

+# ...

+So I watched the Sorcerer also...
+I'm glad I didn't wait because it's such a parody.

+If the original movie is a bowl of Foie Gras then this is French fries soaked in ketchup.
+I assume the director made this as psychotherapy after watching the original, but he lost the whole point and instead loaded it with everything from Palestine to anime.

+So the rule of thumb is to always watch the original movie first.
+This way you are immune to bullshit in advance.